-The entity that resides at the centre of the star is responsible both for the clearance of the rights and the curation of the material.
+Figure 8.2.
+Acquisition (inputs) and dissemination (outputs) in the star-shaped model rights and the curation of the material.
 The flows of permissions and content follow the same direction, although they can follow different paths, i.e., flowing from the supplier to the central entity.
 This is because it is likely that the rights owner and the content provider may be different, and the supply of each may be made at different times, particularly when rights are cleared for legacy material already owned by the central entity.

-Figure 7.2.
-During the course of time the point of collection in a project can change
+Figure 8.3.
+During the course of time the point of collection in a project can change.
+To preserve continuity, a single collection point needs to be made responsible.

-The acquisition of permissions may follow a push or pull model, i.e., either the central entity is in possession of the content and asks the relevant permissions from the rights holder or the rights holder deposits the material with the central entity agreeing to license the work under specific terms and conditions set by the central entity.
-This is illustrated in Figure 7.1.
+The acquisition of permissions, illustrated in Figure 8.2, may follow a push or pull model, i.e., either the central entity is in possession of the content and asks the relevant permissions from the rights holder or the rights holder deposits the material with the central entity agreeing to license the work under specific terms and conditions set by the central entity.

 The star-shaped model reduces risks of copyright infringement as the process of copyright clearance is managed at a single point.
 At the same time, the cost for the organisation managing the process increases, as such a model requires a specialised service or unit to perform the function.
 As a result, this model could be beneficial for a large organisation that can achieve economies of scale, but may not be sustainable for small and medium size organisations.
 In the latter case, a star-shaped model may lead the organisation to a strategy of avoiding digitisation of works that require any copyright clearance in order to reduce costs.
+Ideally, the metadata from the rights documentation should be in a standard form so that other institutions or projects can make use of them.
+For small and medium size organisations, ready-made clearance and risk management procedures should be ported and customised to their personnel and technology requirements.
+Another solution would be to establish a clearance service for a specific sector at a national or international level, and thus reduce the costs for the individual organisations.